micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-Woe to you, blind guides, who say, If anyone swears by the [^f]sanctuary of the temple, it is nothing; but if anyone swears by the gold of the [^g]sanctuary, he is a debtor [bound by his oath].
+Woe to you, blind guides, who say, If anyone swears by the sanctuary of the temple, it is nothing; but if anyone swears by the gold of the sanctuary, he is a debtor [bound by his oath].